-This entire property was designed with Mediterranean architecture – think curving white washed buildings, open and airy spaces, and pops of blue throughout.
-Rooms are simple, but stunning, with white details, blue accents, air conditioning and WiFi.
+This entire property is inspired by Mediterranean architecture — think curving whitewashed buildings, open and airy spaces, and pops of blue throughout.
+Rooms are simple but stunning, with white details, blue accents, air conditioning, and WiFi.
 Each one comes with a private bathroom, and the rooms on the higher floors have insane views!

 Pai Island Resort

-For a five star, world class stay, Pai Island Resort is the place to come for a lavish and relaxing time in this sleepy town.
-Located north of walking street, the property offers free shuttles to the airport, bus terminal and city center.
+For a five-star, world-class stay, Pai Island Resort is the place to come for a lavish and relaxing time in this sleepy town.
+Located north of the walking street, the property offers free shuttles to the airport, bus terminal, and city center.

 Where to Stay in the Thai Islands

-Whether you’re looking for a place to spend a weekend partying, a nature filled getaway or a romantic escape, you’re bound to find an island that has exactly what you’re looking for.
+Whether you’re looking for a place to spend a weekend partying, a nature getaway, or a romantic escape, you’re bound to find an island that has exactly what you’re looking for.

-Koh Tao is the picturesque tropical vacation destination.
-Quiet, serene and epically beautiful, really, what’s not to love?
+Koh Tao is the quintessential picturesque tropical vacation destination.
+Quiet, serene and epicly beautiful, really, what’s not to love?
 There are a few main beaches where you can sometimes find crowds, but there are plenty of hidden spots dotting the island.

 Good Dream Hotel (Khun Ying House)

-Sitting towards the north of Koh Tao just three minutes from Sairee Beach, you’ll find Good Dream Hotel offering a variety of room choices for budget prices.
-Around the hotel, you’ll find plenty of shops, places to eat and bars.
+Sitting towards the north of Koh Tao, just three minutes from Sairee Beach, you’ll find Good Dream Hotel which offers a variety of room choices for budget prices.
+Around the hotel, you’ll find plenty of shops, places to eat, and bars.

-Rooms here are simple but efficient, with choices between dorms and privates.
-Dorms are comfortable and inexpensive, with clean sheets, towels and a spacious shared bathroom.
+Rooms here are simple but pleasant, with choices between dorms and privates.
+Dorms are comfortable and inexpensive, with clean sheets, towels, and a spacious shared bathroom.
 Each bunk has a safe just above the bed for your valuables as well as a reading light and an outlet.

-There are a range of private rooms to choose from, spanning from super budget to more deluxe.
-The basic private rooms have a fan and attached bathroom, while the deluxe rooms have air conditioning, kitchenettes, televisions and sometimes a balcony.
+There’s a range of private rooms to choose from, spanning from super budget to more deluxe.
+The basic private rooms have a fan and attached bathroom, while the deluxe rooms have air conditioning, a kitchenette, television, and sometimes a balcony.